 ARTICLE III

-MEMBERSHIP QUALIFICATIONS/MEMBERSHIP CARDS
+MEMBERSHIP

-QUALIFICATION FOR MEMBERSHIP IN THE MOUNT AUBURN COMMUNITY COUNCIL
+ELIGIBILITY FOR MEMBERSHIP

 INDIVIDUAL MEMBERSHIPS: Any person 18 years of age or older, living in Mt.
-Auburn, shall automatically qualify for an individual membership and may become a voting member of the MACC by signing a membership form, paying dues, and having residence verified.
-Members are required to abide by the regulations and bylaws of MACC.
+Auburn, shall automatically qualify for an individual membership.

-BUSINESS MEMBERSHIPS: Any organized group, including corporations, businesses, civic organizations, social foundations, and agencies, located or having an office, subsidiary or affiliate in Mt.
+BUSINESS MEMBERSHIPS: Any organized group, including corporations, businesses, civic organizations, social foundations, churches, and agencies, located or having an office, subsidiary or affiliate in Mt.
 Auburn or an individual or entity owning property in Mt.
-Auburn may become a business member of MACC by signing a membership application, paying dues, and having the Mt.
-Auburn address verified.
-Business members must designate on the membership application the designated representative of the business or property ownership.
+Auburn may become a business member of MACC.
+Businesses with multiple holding companies or LLCs may not apply for more than one Membership despite multiple legal entities owning different parcels.
+Verification of qualifications shall be the responsibility of the Membership Committee.

 LIFE-TIME MEMBERSHIPS: Any individual who has demonstrated long and dedicated service to the Mt.
-Auburn community is eligible for a life-time membership in the MACC.
-A life-time membership will only be issued if approved by a majority of members present at any regularly scheduled Council meeting.
-The life-time member must sign a membership card and abide by the regulations and bylaws of MACC.
+Auburn community may be nominated for a life-time membership by the Board of Trustees.
+A life-time membership will only be issued if approved by a majority of members present at any regularly scheduled General Council Meeting.
 Life- time members are not required to pay dues and do have voting privileges.

 No individual may hold more than one type of membership.
+Eligible voters for a business membership must be listed on an application.
+Substitutions for an eligible business membership must be submitted in writing two weeks before any General Council Meeting to provide the Membership Committee enough time to respond.

 MEMBERSHIP DUES